johnfburkhart/Books-and-Links/links.md

+## Some resources I've used.
+Most of these are freely available.
+Those that are not are worth buying and marked with an asterisk.

 # Links
 + ## Statistics and Probability Theory
   + [Elements of Statistical learning](https://hastie.su.domains/ElemStatLearn/printings/ESLII_print12.pdf), Trevor Hastie, Robert Tibshirani, Jerome H. Friedman